Balayu

 A single yearly data point is noise.
 A child's weight at the 75th percentile in March tells you almost nothing.
 The same child's weight tracked monthly across a year, showing a 3-month deceleration in growth velocity, tells you something a clinician can act on.
 Direction and velocity matter more than position.

-Balayu is built on the AAP Bright Futures framework and IAP growth standards, applied at the cadence the science supports rather than the cadence the billing system permits.
+Balayu is built on the AAP Bright Futures framework and WHO growth standards, applied at the cadence the science supports rather than the cadence the billing system permits.
 Monthly weight, sleep, and nutrition.
 Quarterly height and developmental screening.
 Biannual guided auscultation.
 Annual comprehensive review.
-A licensed Indian pediatrician reads the full record at each interval and is triggered automatically between them.
+A licensed pediatrician reads the full record at each interval and is triggered automatically between them.

 02